Legality of polygamy in the United States: 1882 Edmunds Act

+1887 Edmunds–Tucker Act

+The Edmunds–Tucker Act of 1887 allowed the disincorporation of the LDS Church and the seizure of church property; it also further extended the punishments of the Edmunds Act.
+Those convicted of practicing polygamy would be subject to a fine.
+Under the Edmunds-Tucker Act, around 1300 men were imprisoned for practicing polygamy.

+Court cases

+1879 Reynolds vs. United States

+In 1879, the Supreme Court ruled that a defendant cannot claim a religious obligation as a valid defense to a crime and upheld the Morrill Anti-Bigamy Act in Reynolds v.
+United States.
+The Court said that while holding a religious belief was protected under the First Amendment right of freedom of religion, practicing a religious belief that broke the law was not.
+Reynolds vs. United States was the Supreme Court's first case in which a party used the right of freedom of religion as a defense.
+The ruling concluded that Mormons could be charged with committing bigamy despite their religious beliefs.

 Cohabitation clause

 Several states have a cohabitation clause, including cohabitation within the state as a criterion for the crime.
 For people who have entered a polygamous marriage outside the state, such clause makes it possible to be punished again if they move to the state and cohabit, but on the other hand it can protect them if they only visit the state without cohabiting.
 In contrast, for states without a cohabitation clause, visitors having entered polygamy outside the state can possibly be charged with felony within the state, since the Double Jeopardy Clause (that can prevent an accused person from being tried again on the same charges following a conviction or acquittal) is not guaranteed to legally protect such visitors, as the jurisdiction is not the same as the one where they entered the polygamous relationship.

 By state

 In Utah, polygamy is treated as an infraction, which is punishable by a fine up to $750, compensatory service, forfeiture, disqualification, or a combination of those punishments.
-In other states, polygamy is usually punishable by imprisonment and/or a fine.
+In other states, polygamy is usually punishable by imprisonment or a fine.